elmoiv/azapi/README.md

 ### v2.1.0 18-10-2019
 * Added search feature to `getSongs` and `getLyrics`
-* You can use search albums, songs and artists
+* You can search albums, songs and artists

 ### v2.0.1 11-9-2019
 * First Release